avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 :yllc: y coordinate of the lower left cell of the (x,y) domain
 :cellsize: original raster cell size
 :domainWidth: desired width for the new domain
-:gridx: x coordinate of the points of the new raster points (2D numpy array of size (n,m))
+:gridx: x coordinate of the new raster points (2D numpy array of size (n,m))
-:gridy: y coordinate of the points of the new raster points (2D numpy array of size (n,m))
+:gridy: y coordinate of the new raster points (2D numpy array of size (n,m))
 :s: new s coordinates (1D numpy array of size n)
 :l: new l coordinates (1D numpy array  of size m)
-:x: x coordinate of the points of the centerline (s,l=0) of the new raster (1D numpy arrayof size n)
+:x: x coordinate of the centerline (s,l=0) of the new raster (1D numpy arrayof size n)
-:y: y coordinate of the points of the centerline (s,l=0) of the new raster (1D numpy arrayof size m)
+:y: y coordinate of the centerline (s,l=0) of the new raster (1D numpy arrayof size m)
 :rasterArea: area of the cells of the new raster grid (2D numpy array of size (n,m))
 :indSplit: index of the projected split point on the avalanche path
-:runoutAngle: runout Angle value (in degres)
+:runoutAngle: run-out angle value (in degres)
 :indRunoutPoint: index of the run-out point (first point under the given runoutAngle)

 Assign data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The results (for example peak pressure or depth) of the simulations are projected on the new grid using the
+The simulation results (for example peak pressure or flow depth) are projected on the new grid using the
 transformation information.
 The projected results are stored in the ``newRasters`` dictionary.

 .. _analyze-results: